JKLeckr/CupheadArchipelagoMod/README.md

 3. Launch game.

 ### Extra Notes
+- Make sure you are installing the binary build of the mod and not the source code.
+Don't be one of those fellas!
 - If `BepInEx/plugins` does not exist, you can launch the game with BepInEx once, or create the folder yourself.
 - If you are on the Steam version, and the mod does not load, launch the game directly from Steam.
 - If you are on Linux using Wine/Proton, use the Windows build of BepInEx.